bee7er/tripper/bereadme.txt

     http://localhost/tripper/public/

 # TODO

+    Introduce lightbox and get the whole form styling right

     Pass in the zoom list so we avoid recursion

-    Add edit form for action so can set the subtype

     Show the snippet name on the action line